marbl/MetagenomeScope/README.md

   and "flatten" them into [simple Bezier edges](https://js.cytoscape.org/#style/bezier-edges) (usually straight lines).
 This way, we can at least draw _something_ for each edge in the graph.

-- **Long graphs:** Graph layouts that form a long horizontal or vertical line may break Cytoscape.js' rendering process ([#262](https://github.com/marbl/MetagenomeScope/issues/262)).
-If this happens to you, you can refresh the page to get Cytoscape.js working again.

 ## Development documentation

 See [`CONTRIBUTING.md`](https://github.com/marbl/MetagenomeScope/blob/main/CONTRIBUTING.md).